RazvanRex/RexBot/README.md

 ## How to run the bot

-You can run the bot where ever you want, but to make it work you will need to edit one thing in the code!
+You can run the bot where ever you want, but to make it work you will need to edit some things in the code!

 **Replace "TOKEN" with your bot token.**

 ```python
 client.run('TOKEN')
 ```
+**Also, you need to replace the API_KEY at the giphy command section with your API key.
+There is more info in the code about this*

 ## Contact